 7.1 General

-< Editor's note: In this section, technical studies related to band combinations will be investigated, such as the aspects to reduce the test burden includes but not limited to,

-1. Study the methodology to simplify the test efforts for a UE supporting multiple features on the same band combination.

-2. Study the methodology to simplify RF requirement specifications.

-It is noted that the requirements applicable to UE won’t be changed or increased.>

 One of the objectives in this SI is to investigate the feasibility and optimize the specification structure and reduce the test burden.
 Currently, the main RF requirements related to specific band combinations include maximum output power (MOP), spurious emission for UE-to-UE coexistence, REFSENS and REFSENS exceptions due to harmonic/harmonic mixing/cross band isolation/IMD interference.
 Obviously, RF requirements for different features on the same band combination have some similarities and dependency.
 Especially, the RF implementations are similar and RF architectures can be reused for different features on the same band combination.
 It’s very meaningful to study the similarity and dependency of RF requirements for different features on the same band combination and find out the feasibility to further optimize the specification structure and reduce the test burden.
 For example, CA_nA-nB (NR CA), DC_nA-nB (NR-DC), DC_A_nB (EN-DC), DC_B_nA (EN-DC), DC_nB_A (NE-DC), DC_nA_B (NE-DC) (different features on same band combination) can use same RF implementation.

 7.2 Similarity and Dependency of Tx RF requirements for different features on the same band combination